syncfusion-content/javascript-docs/js/api/ejDatePicker.md

 Allows to embed the DatePicker in the page.
-Also associate DatePicker with div element instead of input.
+Also associates DatePicker with div element instead of input.